whicter/duolingo-german/basics-2.md

 Die Kinder

 _**Sie: she or they?**_
 > sie can mean both she or they.
-The verb ending tells you which is meant: sie lernt =she learns vs. sie lernen = they learn.
+The verb ending tells you which is meant: sie lernt = she learns vs. sie lernen = they learn.

 ### Lesson 3
 das Buch = book

-lesen = read
+- Verb: **lesen** = read

 | Person | Present |
 | -------- | ------- |